Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ampli-overview.md

 ## Overview

-**Ampli** dynamically generates a light-weight wrapper for the **Amplitude SDK** based on your analytics tracking plan in **Amplitude Data** making event tracking easier and less error prone.
+**Ampli** dynamically generates a light-weight wrapper for the **Amplitude SDK** based on your analytics tracking plan in **Amplitude Data** making event tracking easier and less error-prone.

 This document provides a high-level overview of Ampli.
-A [video demo](https://academy.amplitude.com/instrumenting-events-with-amplitude-data-and-the-ampli-cli) is also available in Amplitude Academy.
+A [video demo is also available below](#video-tutorial) and in [Amplitude Academy](https://academy.amplitude.com/instrumenting-events-with-amplitude-data-and-the-ampli-cli).

 <figure markdown>
   ![How Ampli fits into your workflow](../../assets/images/ampli/overview/ampli-overview.drawio.svg)